IBM/object-detection-anki-overdrive-cars/README.md

 For testing purposes or if you have a machine with TensorFlow GPU support, you can train the models locally.

 I've used Kubernetes on the IBM Cloud to train my model since it took multiple hours.
+You can either use the raw Kubernetes or [Fabric for Deep Learning (FfDL)](https://github.com/IBM/FfDL) which is an open source operating system "fabric" for Deep Learning.

-#### 3a) Local Training of the model
+#### 3a) Local Training of the Model

 Start the Docker container: